The other day I put up a brief status on social media talking about some observations I’ve made on hips:

 For more info on how to get some training into hip flexion and rotation, as well as how varied the structure can be between individuals, plus some awesome shoulder stuff, check out Complete Shoulder and Hip Blueprint, a video series featuring myself and Tony Gentilcore.

-This digital video series even comes with continuing education credits for those of you who want to stay certified and all.
+This digital video series even comes with continuing education credits for those of you who want to stay certified and all, PLUS the series is on sale until December 2nd at midnight for 60% off the regular price, so act quickly to save some big bucks.